prettier/prettier/docs/install.md

 :::warning

-If you forget to install Prettier first, `npx` will temporarily download the latest version.
+If you forget to install Prettier first, `bunx` will temporarily download the latest version.
 That’s not a good idea when using Prettier, because we change how code is formatted in each release!
 It’s important to have a locked down version of Prettier in your `package.json`.
 And it’s faster, too.

 :::